Hildenborough to Hadlow or Tonbridge walk

 The walk route also passes Hadlow's other attraction, Broadview Gardens (free entry).
 This is a collection of small landscaped gardens designed by successive generations of horticultural students at Hadlow College.

 You can extend the walk by continuing to Tonbridge (pronounced Tunbridge: see Walk Notes).
-From Hadlow the Long Walk heads south along a quiet lane, continues across large farm fields to the River Medway and finishes with a long but easy stretch alongside the River Medway.
+From Hadlow the Long Walk heads south along a quiet lane, continues across large farm fields to the River Medway and finishes with a long but easy stretch alongside the river.